 The moment you start reading, you’d notice the art is off the charts.
 Unbelievably good looking.
 Furthermore, the author uses it very well to create atmospheric scenes.

 Secondly, the writing is excellent.
 The premise is interesting and the plot around the premise works well.
 There are many interesting characters that are likely to invoke a strong emotional response on your part and they do grow causing you to change your opinions.
-Almost all of them have personalities and personality quirks which are almost impossible to find in mainstream manga like this and I was very impressed to find them here.
+Almost all of them have personalities and personality quirks which are almost impossible to find in mainstream manga like this and I was very impressed to

 So we have a manga with strong art, story, and characters…isn’t that basically everything that makes a manga?
 Well, there are much more nuances than that, but it doesn’t make a difference because Yuureitou often gets those too.

 Long manga (of which Yuureitou can be counted among) often have a problem of ‘wandering plots’ in which the main plot lose focus in favor of numerous subplots that merely moves the story along in no particular direct.
 Yuureitou suffers from this slightly, but manages to overcome it for the most part by keeping a fluidly changing story.
 That is instead of keep a single goal/point that remains the same the entirety of the story, the author changes the goal/point repeatedly.